 What Is The GIM System (Guaranteed Income Machine)?

-The GIM System, also called the Guaranteed Income Machine is something that you’re told has been created by a successful email marketer named Bobby who claims he has generated millions & millions of dollars online.
+The GIM System (also named the Guaranteed Income Machine) is something that you’re told has been created by a successful email marketer named Bobby who claims he has generated millions & millions of dollars online.

 Bobby, the guy that presents the video (who is also supposedly the creator) claims that he’s put the system together because he’s now become so successful that he actually needs help sending emails.